Sandeep Khera, Chief Information Officer, XAC Bank

 The Future Trends in Financial Services Industry

-The emergence of big-data related technologies has acted as a catalyst and bankers are increasingly relying upon IT organization to provide incisive analytics which will widen and deepen their customer base along their wallet share.
+The emergence of big data related technologies has acted as a catalyst and bankers are increasingly relying upon IT organization to provide incisive analytics which will widen and deepen their customer base along with their wallet share.